-Rhizosphere shows huge microbial diversity includes: Bacteria, fungi, actinomycetes, algae and protozoa are the common microbes whereas viruses, archaea, arthropods are very rare.
+Rhizosphere shows huge microbial diversity, which includes (Bacteria, fungi, actinomycetes, algae and protozoa are the common microbes, whereas viruses, archaea, arthropods are very rare).
 Microorganisms can be classified into three types based on their effect:

-Beneficial microorganisms: These do not harm the root system and includes the following organisms: Mycorrhizal fungi, protozoa, N2 fixing bacteria etc.
+Beneficial microorganisms: These do not harm the root system and includes mycorrhizal fungi, protozoa, N2 fixing bacteria etc.

 Role of beneficial microorganisms: